ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-determine-the-party-type-of-a-party.md

 # How to determine the party type of a party?

-If you need to compare a **PartyType** to check if it is a company, person or other, the following calculation would do the job:
+If you need to compare a **PartyType** to see what it is, the following calculation would do the job:

 ```
 CAST ATTRIB:PartyType CONST:System.Int32